flawnson/flawnson.github.io/docs/_drafts/2020-10-22-programming-resources.md

 *There's a mix of content types throughout the document.
 You'll find one-pagers, cheatsheets, article (and series of articles), videos (and series of videos), MOOCs, books, textbooks, and other creative ways education is distributed online.
 There is a large range in terms of emphasis of attention; some resources are more cosmetically inclined, others are more dense and utility-heavy.
 But everything here, in my opinion, is well made; or at the very least made with integrity.
 I am deeply thankful to the creators and providers of such content.*

+*One more thing.
+I would only ever recommend content and give advice once I feel like I've reached the slope of enlightenment part of the dunning kruger graph.
+This means there are certain things that I'm currently studying or learning and although I'm collecting content and resources, I don't think I'm smart enough to discern good from bad just yet, and so I won't write about it.
+For example, I'm currently learning Rust and Solana.
+I hope one day I'll share my notes once I feel reasonably competent.*

 > "*'Amateur.' you say that as if it was a dirty word or something, but 'amateur' comes from the Latin word 'amare' which means love...
 To do something for the love of it.*" - Mozart in the Jungle

 # Why Coding?